zum Inhalt springen

 Doctoral dissertation project of Lukas Nehlsen

-Lukas Nehlsen studied Philosophy, Politics and Economics at the University of Witten/Herdecke (B.A.) and did an M.A. in Philosophy at the Center for Research in Modern European Philosophy (CRMEP) at Kingston University, London.
+Lukas Nehlsen studied Philosophy, Politics and Economics at the University of Witten/Herdecke (B.A.) and received an M.A. in Philosophy from the Center for Research in Modern European Philosophy (CRMEP) at Kingston University, London.
 Before coming to a.r.t.e.s. he was a scholarship holder at the SchauflerLab@TUDresden.
-His research focuses on the Philosophy of Perception, Phenomenology, Kant and the Philosophy of AI.
+From 2023-2024 he was a Visiting Fellow at the Philosophy Department at Harvard University sponsored by Prof. Samantha Matherne.
+Besides the philosophy of Immanuel Kant and the Philosophy of Logic he has keen interests in Phenomenology, Neo-Kantianism, early Analytic Philosophy (especially Wittgenstein) and the Philosophy of AI.

 Contact: lukas-nehlsen[at]web.de